 Well, to start with, monitoring this journey allows the CMO to understand, for example, what the main sources of lead acquisition are.
 This way, they will be able to make the right decisions about investment priorities.

 Through this mapping, it is also possible to define the lead acquisition cost.
-This is an important metric, which can be used to prove to the board of directors the relevance of each investment.
+This is an important metric, which marketers can use to prove to the board of directors the relevance of each investment.

 The consumer journey consists of basically three stages: awareness, consideration, and conversion.